 Request for Investigation

 Complaint investigation is one part of On-Site Sewage System Program.
-Residents within the district can file a written request to BEDHD regarding a failed on-site sewage system, water supply problem, or other potential health hazard.
-Once BEDHD receives the request for investigation, a sanitarian will investigate the complaint and, if warranted, require that corrections be made to remedy the situation.
-To download a complaint form, visit our "Complaints" page.
+Residents within the district can file a request to BEDHD regarding a failed on-site sewage system, water supply problem, or other potential health hazard.
+Once BEDHD receives the request for investigation, an Environmental Health Specialist will investigate the complaint and, if warranted, require that corrections be made to remedy the situation.
+To submit a complaint, visit our "Complaints" page.